Ralim/IronOS/Documentation/Flashing.md

 ### Windows

-For Windows there are two options:
+Two Options for Windows

 #### Option 1: use `dfu-util` via Command line as shown above for Linux/Mac.

+### Steps

+⛔ Do not use the DC power jack while updating firmware or you may destroy your PC.⛔

+1. Download and extract the firmware package from Github [IronOS Releases](https://github.com/Ralim/IronOS/releases).
+2. Highly recommended updating `dfu-util` to the newest version.
+3. Enter DFU mode: press and hold (-) button at the back of the iron (do not release).
+4. Connect USB to PC, and USB-C to back of Pinecil, keep holding (-) button down.
+5. The screen will stay **black/off** to indicate the Pinecil is in DFU mode.
+This is normal.
+6. Once USB cable is connected at two ends, wait additional 10 seconds, then release the (-) button.
-  - Open PowerShell or Command window.
+7. Open PowerShell or Command window.
-  - Change to the directory of the unzipped firmware files
+8. Change to the directory of the unzipped firmware files
-  - Execute this command
+9. Using `dfu-util` you can flash the firmware using a command line like this:

 ```
 dfu-util -D Pinecil_EN.dfu
 ```
-  - If you have errors, see Linux Troubleshooting above for solutions.
+  - If you have errors, see Troubleshooting above.

 #### Option 2: if you are uncomfortable with the command line, the easiest tool to use is the chip vendors gui tool and drivers.

-Steps:
+Steps

 1. Complete Steps 1-7 from [above](/Documentation/Flashing.md#Steps).
 2. Download both the `GD32 MCU DFU TOOL` and the `GD32 Dfu Drivers`.